WHAT IS A SECOND CHANCE EMPLOYER?

 Whereas before an applicant would automatically be rejected and not considered for a position solely based off their criminal history, Second Chance Hiring provides the individual an opportunity as the employer looks at qualifications for the position, in addition to whatever may come up on a background check.

-Oftentimes, the results of a background check denies the candidate a chance to move forward in the application process and earn a living doing work they are well qualified to do.
+Oftentimes, the results of a background check deny the candidate a chance to move forward in the application process and earn a living doing work they are well qualified to do.

 A Second Chance Employer is similar to any other employer as they will generally perform a background check on the candidate somewhere in the application process.
 Where a Second Chance Employer differentiates themselves in this process is that they are tolerant of the results of that background check when completed.